-To get my bearings on my first ever trip to this beautiful island in the Balearics, a helicopter ride seemed like the perfect way to find out what to do in Mallorca.
+To get my bearings on my first ever trip to this beautiful island in the Balearics, a helicopter ride seemed like the perfect way to exploring Majorca for the first time (Majorca is also known as Mallorca in Catalan).

-From my vantage point hundreds of feet in the air, I could see all that Mallorca has to offer, from the mountains to the beaches, taking in sheer cliffs and sparkling bays and everything from vineyards and golf courses to swimming pools, marinas and millionaire’s mansions.
+From my vantage point hundreds of feet in the air, I could see all that Majorca had to offer, from the mountains to the beaches, taking in sheer cliffs and sparkling bays and everything from vineyards and golf courses to swimming pools, marinas and millionaire’s mansions.

 There was Michael Douglas and Catherine Zeta-Jones’ house, round the next cliff was the £30 million Mallorcan castle where Princess Diana reportedly stayed and just below me…